 I frowned at that.
 “We’ll be fine.”

-“Believe it or not, I hope you are right and I am wrong, Captain.
-I really hope so.”
+“Believe it or not, I hope you are right and I am wrong.
+I really do.”

 I frowned again, but Saahna spoke up before I could say anything.
 “We should be ready later today, Derek.
 Any chance we could set up some kind of contest or tournament tomorrow?
 You know, get the entire crew involved?
 Even invite the passengers if they want.
 Something to break up Jump week?”